nuxeo/nuxeo/README.md

 - File System Target: where the export will be done on the File System
 - Query: optional parameter.
 By default the query called by the exporter is:

-SELECT * FROM Document ecm:mixinType !='HiddenInNavigation' AND ecm:isCheckedInVersion = 0 AND ecm:currentLifeCycleState !='deleted'
+SELECT * FROM Document ecm:mixinType !='HiddenInNavigation' AND ecm:isVersion = 0 AND ecm:currentLifeCycleState !='deleted'

 ## Customization